adelhany1/Airflow-Store-Sales-Project/README.md

 ## What It Does

 Airflow pipeline for data reading, cleansing, aggregating, saving, and emailing the results!

-Retail store cliwnt has number of store outlets located in different locations.
+Retail store client has number of store outlets located in different locations.
 From the transactions happening in various stores; the company wants to get 'Daily Profit Reports' on how its stores are performing in market.

 Daily CSV fileare given containing transaction data of all stores.